Typha latifolia

 BC Native: Yes

-Native Habitat: Wet habitats including ditches, ponds, lakeshores and marshes from low to high elevations across all of North America, Eurasia, and North Africa.
+Native Habitat: Wet habitats including ditches, ponds, lakeshores, and marshes from low to high elevations across most of North America and Eurasia into North Africa.

 Award: